nadjano/polyase/README.md

 <pre><code>pip install polyase</code></pre>

-Pyranges must be installed manually for reading GTF files.
+Pyranges must be installed manually for reading GTF files (most of the analysis can be run without pyranges).

 To create a conda environemnt for running juypter notebook:

 <pre><code>conda create -n polyase python=3.12 ipykernel pip && conda activate polyase && pip install polyase && pip install pyranges</code></pre>

+If you get an error regarding the installation of pyranges (a known issue on mac and windows).
+Then try to install it via conda:
+`conda install -c bioconda pyranges`

 ## Tutorial